NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-seed-data.md

 Nox's [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) module supports various data formats including SQL datasources, JSON, CSV, EXCEL, XML, and Parquet.

 For our sample project we've sourced and compiled country, currency and exchange rate data in a few different formats.
-To keep things simple for a start we'll use single input files, country and currency in JSON format and an exchange rate file in CSV format.
+To keep things simple for a start we'll only configure our project to import country and currency data in JSON format.
+[Later](./nox-lib-sample-seed-exchange-rates) in the project we'll include exchange rate data files in CSV, Excel, XML and Parquet formats.

 Let's start by creating a ```./Data``` folder in the root folder of our project and copy all the data files contained in [this folder](https://github.com/NoxOrg/Nox/tree/main/docs/sample-data) into our newly created folder.